IMetU/IMet/README.md

   * [ ] User can query limited information for fast and easy searching, such as being able to get the name and info of the person knowing only about the person’s appearance. * [ ] Any other information can be used for searching as well, if the user remembers any. (included above)
   * [ ] User can reset the filter

-* [V] User can view the detail of person by click item on main view.
+* [x] User can view the detail of person by click item on main view.
-  * [V] The detail of person has two parts: Information and Appearance.
+  * [x] The detail of person has two parts: Information and Appearance.
-  * [V] User can switch between Information and Appearance view using tabs.
+  * [x] User can switch between Information and Appearance view using tabs.

-* [V] User can remove "person item" ("person detail")
+* [x] User can remove "person item" ("person detail")
-* [V] User can view more people items as they scroll with infinite pagination
+* [x] User can view more people items as they scroll with infinite pagination
 * [ ] Store All of the data in cloud and set/get by restful API
-* [V] Person information are persisted into SQLite and can be displayed from the local DB
+* [x] Person information are persisted into SQLite and can be displayed from the local DB
-  * [V] User can open the app offline
+  * [x] User can open the app offline
 * [ ] Improve the UI / UX of our app